plausible/website/_posts/2020-06-30-server-logs-vs-javascript-based-web-analytics.md

 1. You need to have access to a server.
 This is especially difficult when considering that many sites these days are hosted on proprietary CMS tools that don't allow you to have server access
 2. Then you need to set up your server logs in the first place unless your server already supports them
 3. Then you need to enable archiving as by default server logs get discarded after the system processes them
-4. Then you need to redirect your server logs to another tool to parse the server logs, organize the information into a format readable by people that are used to Google Analytics dashboard and then show the analytics reports with charts and tables
+4. Then you need to redirect your server logs to another tool to parse them, organize the information into a format readable by people that are used to Google Analytics dashboard and then show the analytics reports with pretty charts and tables
-5. Then you need to figure out how to filter out bots from the data to get something that resembles the accuracy they are used to from Google Analytics
+5. Then you need to figure out how to filter out bots from the data to get something that resembles the accuracy you are used to from client-side analytics

 Some site owners are happy to do this process and that's fine.
-I've been using server logs alone for a year or so since I decided to [remove Google Analytics](https://plausible.io/blog/remove-google-analytics) and before discovering and becoming part of Plausible Analytics.
+I've been using server logs for a year or so since I decided to [remove Google Analytics](https://plausible.io/blog/remove-google-analytics) and before discovering and becoming part of Plausible Analytics.

 But this is not a realistic solution for millions of websites running Google Analytics and donating their visitor and customer data to Google today.
 There is a need for a better plug and play solution.

 ## Are server logs more privacy-friendly than client-side analytics?

-Some data privacy activists often have the opinion of "any analytics are bad, only server logs are good", but server logs are not a fundamentally more privacy-friendly solution compared to JavaScript-based analytics tools.
+Some data privacy activists often share the opinion that "any analytics are bad, only server logs are good", but server logs are not a fundamentally more privacy-friendly solution compared to JavaScript-based analytics tools.

-The problem with JavaScript-based trackers such as Google Analytics is not the fact that they use JavaScript, it is the fact that they are bloated scripts and that they collect way too much data, set third-party cookies and track and profile people across devices, websites and apps as they browse the web.
-Then they use these insights on people for personalized advertising purposes.
+The problem with JavaScript-based trackers such as Google Analytics is not the fact that they use JavaScript, it is the fact that they are bloated scripts and that they collect way too much data, set third-party cookies, and track and profile people across devices, websites and apps as they browse the web.
+Then they use these insights about people for personalized advertising purposes.

 But this is not what privacy-friendly, JavaScript-based web analytics such as Plausible Analytics do.